karttur/geoimagine02-docs/_posts/2021/2021-03-21-blog-COPDem-Hillside-illustration.markdown

 ---
 layout: post
-title: DEM neighbourhood analysis - illustrations
+title: DEM hill side inidices - illustrations
 categories: blog
 datasource: dem
-excerpt: "Illustration of DEM measures and indexes from kernel neighbourhood analysis"
+excerpt: "Illustration of DEM measures and indices representing the scale of the stream and its valley"
 tags:
   - Copernicus DEM
   - hillside